gituliar/gituliar.github.io/_drafts/save-the-cat.md

 You can dedicate your life to screenwriting.
 It is a real profession.
 As every profession it offers best practices, rules to follow (or avoid), and, in case of writing, how to overcome crisis moments.
 This is what I decided to look for.
 A book I started with is "Save the Cat!" by Blake Snyder.
 This is a modern classic.
-The author suggests it to be the last book you'll ever need, however also recomends such classics as "Story" by Robert McKee and "How to Write a Movie in 21 Days" by Viki King.
+The author suggests this is the last book you'll ever need, while also recomending classics such as "Story" by Robert McKee and "How to Write a Movie in 21 Days" by Viki King.

 ## You Need a Logline